Syria draft resolution reaches U.N. assembly after veto

 The draft urges accountability for those guilty of human rights violations, but makes no specific mention of the International Criminal Court, to which Pillay has said Syrian officials should be sent.
 Only the Security Council can refer Syria to the court - an unlikely move given its divisions.

-In one addition to the council text, the assembly draft invites Secretary-General Ban to appoint a special envoy for Syria - a proposal that Arab League Secretary-General Nabil Elaraby put to the U.N. chief earlier this week.
+In one addition to the council text, the assembly draft invites U.N.
+Secretary-General Ban Ki-moon to appoint a special envoy for Syria - a proposal that Arab League Secretary-General Nabil Elaraby put to Ban earlier this week.

-In a statement, Francis Deng, Ban's adviser on prevention of genocide, and Edward Luck, his adviser on the responsibility to protect, said they were alarmed by Syrian security forces' "indiscriminate fire" on densely populated areas of the city of Homs.

-Reiterating a warning from last July, they said such attacks could constitute crimes against humanity under international law.
-"The presence of armed elements among the population does not render attacks against civilians legal," they said.